<<uniqueness, self-centred activity>>

 The spiritually unhealthy attributes of those who want to dis-associate from other believers include:

-* Selfishness keeps them from giving, not willing to share or invest their specific God-given giftings for the benefit of others; they are inward focused not outward focused.
-Jesus gave a parable about those who are rewarded for the wise and good use of what they had been entrusted with, while there is condemnation for the one who neither honoured his master or what he had been given the stewardship for (Lk 19:11-27).
+for the wise and good use of what they had been entrusted with, while there is condemnation for the one who neither honoured his master or what he had been given the stewardship of (Lk 19:11-27).

 * Pride keeps them from receiving.
 Such a person infers ‘I don’t need anyone contributing to my life, I can make it without help’.
 Yet the Bible says, “God opposes the proud but gives grace to the humble” (Jas 4:6).